scottvieira/Documentation/source/manual.md

 `Date.format = 'dd-mm-yyyy';`

 ### Number formatting
-Currently, all numbers in Coral are in the default format:
+CORAL can be configured to define how numbers should be parsed and displayed.
+The default format is:

     - en_US
     - 2 decimals

-This patchs allows to define how numbers should be parsed and displayed in Coral.

-First of all, install the php-intl package.
+To define how numbers display in your instance, install the php-intl package.

 The configuration takes place in common/configuration.ini, as such: